dora1300/cc_llps_framework/README.md

 ## Description of contents

 ### Custom\_scripts
+This folder contains the scripts to do the multimerization counting analysis, which was used in Figure S4.
+Other analyses like density profile and molecular cluster analyses are tools provided by GROMACS.

 ### MD\_parameter\_files
 This folder contains the `.mdp` files for the single molecule and slab simulation procedures.

+### Protein building
+This folder contains the scripts to do the actual protein building, with instructions and an example.

 ### Topologies
 This folder contains all of the topology files (`.itp` and `.top`) for all of the proteins described in this manuscript.